leonardramsey/ds5559_project/README.md

 2. Open and run the "topic_model_generation" Jupyter Notebook in order to generate topic models for the corpora.

-3. Open and run the "word_embeddings_generation" Jupyter Notebook in order to generate word embeddings for the tokens from the corpora.
+3. Open and run the "word_embedding_generation" Jupyter Notebook in order to generate word embeddings for the tokens from the corpora.